 Streamline the Customer Experience With Online Identity Verification

 The sharp increase in online customer interactions during COVID-19 has forced the banking and lending industry to accelerate digitization across its operations.
 But financial services providers are still a top target for cybercriminals, and account openings are an especially vulnerable area.
-With increasing identity theft in online transactions leading to a 238 percent rise in cyberattacks, the need for tighter online identity verification is clear.
+According to a 2019 KPMG Global Banking Fraud Survey, over half of the respondents recover less than 25 percent of fraud losses – the need for tighter online identity verification and improved fraud protection is clear.

-On the other hand, customer experience has been a key differentiator in the financial services industry, especially given competitive pressure from fintechs.
+Customer experience has been a key differentiator in the financial services industry, especially given competitive pressure from fintechs.
 Banks and lenders are increasingly looking to improve the customer experience online, which means a seamless and mobile-centric onboarding experience.
 As a result, leaders are demanding solutions that enable them to balance streamlined customer experiences with mitigated risk.
+This predicament presents an ideal opportunity for loan origination software providers and identity verification software companies that support the lending industry.

 Traditional identity verification methods are no longer sufficient